ruby-hyperloop/rails-clone-and-go/README.md

 <br>

 Clone this repo onto your local machine and you will be ready to code up a full stack Hyperloop app.
-You will need to have [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and optionally the [Mysql database server](https://dev.mysql.com/doc/refman/5.7/en/installing.html) installed.
+You will need to have `git`, [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and optionally the [Mysql database server](https://dev.mysql.com/doc/refman/5.7/en/installing.html) installed.

 You can also clone the repo into a [Cloud9 virtual IDE](https://c9.io) workspace for an even quicker install ([details here.](https://github.com/ruby-hyperloop/rails-clone-and-go/blob/master/cloud9-setup.md))

 **Once you have cloned the repo (or created your Cloud9 workspace) choose your branch!!!**

-This repo has two branches:  `master` which requires MySql, and will use Rails ActionCable for push communications.
+This repo has two branches:  `master` and `thin`.
+The `master` branch requires MySql, and will use Rails ActionCable for push communications.
 This is great unless your development box has limited resources *or you are using Cloud9 with only a 512MB workspace*.
 In this case switch to the `thin` branch by doing a
 ```bash
 git checkout thin
 ```